Social Work Counselling / Therapy

 As an individual and family counsellor/therapist, I work alongside youth and adult clients to exp...
 Read More

-As an individual counsellor/therapist, I work collaboratively with youth and adults to support and explore neurodivergence, mental health, identity, trauma, sexual and gender identity, well-being, relationships and confidence.
+As an individual counsellor/therapist, I work collaboratively with youth and adults to support and explore neurodivergence, trauma, mental health, identity, sexual and gender identity, well-being, relationships and confidence.

-In sessions with me, we will explore how you learned to cope and navigate the world, and how that is still showing up in present-day relationships/interactions.
+In sessions with me, we will explore how you learned to cope and navigate the world, and how that is still showing up in present-day experiences and relationships/interactions.
 We will go beyond what is happening at the surface, and work through what is happening underneath.
 As we grow personal insight and self-confidence in who we are over time, coping and navigating the world becomes more manageable.

 I have a Master of Social Work from the University of British Columbia and a Bachelor of Social Work from the University of Victoria.